goravel/docs/ORM/factories.md

 err := facades.Orm().Factory().Make(&user)
 ```

-You may create a collection of models using the `Count` method:
+You may create a collection of many models using the `Count` method:

 ```go
 var users []models.User